-LONDON – Canadian actress Alberta Watson has died aged 60.
-I knew her long ago as Susan.
+LONDON – I knew Canadian actress Alberta Watson, whose birthday was today, a long time ago when she went by her first name, Susan.
 To meet Susan Watson in 1977 was to fall in love.
 She was 21, beautiful and a force of nature.

 We stalked each other around a CBC party when we first met and went out a few times.
 Then she took her middle name and was Alberta Watson and became a star.